ROCm/hipBLASLt/docs/ext-reference.rst

         hipblasComputeType_t type_compute;
     };

-GemmEpilogue lets user to control the epilogue of the problem.
+``GemmEpilogue`` allows the user to control the epilogue of the problem.

 .. code-block:: c++